Applying Gromov's Amenable Localization to Geodesic Flows: Basics of Traversally Generic Vector Fields

 \section{Basics of Traversally Generic Vector Fields}

-We start with presenting few basic definitions and facts related to the traversing and traversally generic vector fields, as they appear in \cite{K1} - \cite{K3}.
-For a model case of vector fields on surfaces, the reader could glance at \cite{K6}.
+In an attempt to make this text more self-contained, we start with presenting few basic definitions and facts related to the traversing and traversally generic vector fields, as they appear in \cite{K1} - \cite{K5} and \cite{K7}.

 Let $X$ be a compact connected smooth $(n+1)$-dimensional manifold with boundary.
-A vector field $v$ is called \emph{traversing} if each $v$-trajectory is ether a closed interval with both ends residing in $\d X$, or a singleton also residing in $\d X$ (see \cite{K1} for the details).
-In particular, a traversing field does not vanish in $X$.
+A vector field $v$ is called {\sf traversing} if each $v$-trajectory is ether a closed interval with both ends residing in $\d X$, or a singleton also residing in $\d X$ (see \cite{K1} for the details).
+In particular, a traversing vector field does not vanish in $X$.
 In fact, $v$ is traversing if and only if $v \neq 0$ and $v$ is of the gradient type (\cite{K1}, Corollary 4.1).

 We denote by $\mathcal V_{\mathsf{trav}}(X)$ the space of traversing fields on $X$.